Name variations: Isrolke, Srolke

 Then, in the spring of 2022, I unexpectedly found a trove of documents and photographs related to Israel in the Central Zionist Archives.
 These had miraculously been preserved after his death and had been sitting there for over a century, documents with absolutely no relevance or value to anyone, except to me and to a handful of distant relatives.

-With these newly found documents, it is now be possible to start to untangle facts from fiction and paint a more complete portrait of my great-uncle.
+With these newly found documents, it is now be possible to begin to untangle facts from fiction and paint a more complete portrait of my great-uncle.

 This page is a work in progress that will evolve over the next few months.